khalifsrg/hello-world/README.md

 My names Khalif and this I am a Student at Rmit

-I like to skateboard and have a passion of fashion
+I like to skateboard every day that I have free time from uni and work XD